saulpw/visidata/README.md

 VisiData was created by Saul Pwanson `<vd@saul.pw>`.

 VisiData needs lots of usage and testing to help it become useful and reliable.
-If you are actively using VisiData, please let me know!
+If you use VisiData, I would love if you would send me a screencast!
 Maybe there is an easy way to improve the tool for both of us.

 Also please create a GitHub issue if anything doesn't appear to be working right.
-If you get an unexpected error, please include the full stack trace that you get with `Ctrl-E`.
+If you get an unexpected error, please include the full stack trace that you get with `Ctrl-e`.

 ### Branch structure